Self-Sabotage

 Taking Responsibility For Self-Sabotage

-Susan David addresses this self-deceiving phenomenon, “information that challenges these familiar and therefore ‘coherent‘ views can feel dangerous and disorienting, even when the disconfirmation shines a new, positive light.
-Fear of success, or fear of even being ‘okay,’ can lead to self-sabotage, including underperformance in school, being a slacker, or ruining an otherwise healthy relationship because you haven’t ‘earned’ it” (2016, location 2176).
+David addresses this self-deceiving phenomenon, “Information that challenges these familiar and therefore ‘coherent’ views can feel dangerous and disorienting, even when the disconfirmation shines a new, positive light.
+Fear of success, or fear of even being ‘okay,’ can lead to self-sabotage, including underperformance in school, being a slacker, or ruining an otherwise healthy relationship because you haven’t ‘earned’ it” (David, 2016).

 We have this damning tendency to stay on course, give in to underlying waves of motivation.
 Facts may surface, shining a new light, providing exactly what we need to escape the dungeon, but the facts frighten.
 Instead of finding glory in freedom, we return to our cell and shut the door.
 We choose to be doomed.
 We call ourselves unlucky—a victim of circumstances.

-Nathaniel Branden, the self-esteem guru, explains, “when we ‘know’ we are doomed, we behave in ways to make reality conform to our ‘knowledge.’
+Nathaniel Branden, a prominent figure in the field of self-esteem, offers insightful commentary on the nature of self-sabotage.
+He states, “when we ‘know’ we are doomed, we behave in ways to make reality conform to our ‘knowledge.’
 We are anxious when there is dissonance between our ‘knowledge’ and the perceivable facts.
-Since our ‘knowledge’ is not to be doubted or questioned, it is the facts that need to be altered: hence self-sabotage” (1995, p.
+Since our ‘knowledge’ is not to be doubted or questioned, it is the facts that need to be altered: hence self-sabotage” (Branden, 1995, p.
 9).
+This dynamic illustrates how deeply ingrained beliefs can shape our actions and decisions—often leading us down paths that align with negative expectations rather than positive outcomes.

 References: